Stinger Detox Review: Are Liquid Detoxes Unsafe?

 Stinger Detox is a detoxification supplement described by the brand as "the original detox."
 The company sells everything from liquid cleansers to mouthwash and hair.

-In this article we'll answer all of these questions and more, as we analyze the ingredients in Stinger Detox based on clinical studies, to give our take on whether or not the supplement is likely to be effective.
+In this article we'll answer all of these questions and more, as we analyze the ingredients in Stinger Detox to give our take on whether or not the supplement is likely to be effective for detoxification support, and whether or not it's healthy.

 Ingredient Analysis